Electricians test, install, maintain and repair electrical systems and equipment.

 You also need to be registered with the Electrical Workers Registration Board.

 Most employers also prefer you to:

 - have a driver's licence

-Level 1 NCEA in maths, English and science, preferably physics, is usually required to enter an apprenticeship.
+NCEA Level 2 in maths, science and English are usually required to enter an apprenticeship.

 Electricians need to be: